Pay via check or card online:

 A Range of Options to Pay Your Bill

-Paying your electric bill should be easy and convenient.
-That's why VEC offers an array of options.
-One of the most efficient is our on-line portal, SmartHub.
+VEC offers an array of bill payment options.
+One of the most efficient is through our on-line portal, SmartHub.
 Not only can you pay your bill there, you can get all sorts of other helpful information, too.
 Read more about SmartHub and other options below.

 Manage your VEC account, including pay your bill, via your computer or mobile device.
 You can also view your power usage data, report an outage, and set up alerts to stay informed about power restoration updates and bill notifications.
 Through SmartHub you can have payments charged directly to a bank or credit card through Auto Pay, and you can also use the "Pay Now" function of SmartHub to simply pay your bill without registering for the portal.